 - Safe for kids

-- No animal testing or cruelty
+- NO animal testing or cruelty

-Zinc oxide is a mineral that’s found naturally in the earth’s crust.
+Zinc oxide is a mineral that’s found in the earth’s crust.
 For our sunscreen products, we use a form that’s derived from natural sources.

 Unlike some chemical sunscreens that may absorb ultraviolet light, zinc oxide helps reflect and scatter away both UVA and UVB rays from your body.
-It accomplishes this through a micronized particle size.

 Although you may notice a small amount of visible white on your skin when applied heavily, our zinc oxide sunscreen applies smoothly onto your skin, unlike the old pasty zinc creams that many of us may remember lifeguards wearing decades ago.